 These Healthy Blueberry Zucchini Muffins are the best summer snack!
 Made with whole grain flour, lightly sweetened with maple syrup and sprinkled with juicy blueberries.
 You will love these fluffy healthy muffins!

-If you love plain zucchini muffins, check out this favorite gluten free recipe!
+If you love plain zucchini muffins, check out these gluten free zucchini muffins!

 There is nothing that says summer in Michigan like fresh blueberries and copious amounts of zucchini.
 Everyone has that neighbor or friend trying to get rid of zucchini the size of a baseball bat.